statikkkkk/deep-president/README.md

 # deep-president

 Backend:
 The package uses a Deep LSTM to generate presidential speeches.
+Developed in Python.
 Frontend:
 The speech is fed through AWS to Alexa for text-to-speech.
+Developed in Javascript.

 ## Getting Started